DHTMLX/gantt-docs/data/api/gantt_plugins.md

 @params:
-- ext	object		an object with the extensions' names that need to be activated
+* ext	GanttPlugins		an object with the extensions' names that need to be activated

+@returns:
+- activatedPlugins	GanttPlugins	an object of activated extensions

 @example:
 gantt.plugins({